parsee-ai/parsee-datasets/datasets/finrag/data/README.md

 [“Selection-image”](selection-image): this dataset is similar to the “Selection-text” dataset in the sense that we feed to the models only an image of the relevant profit & loss statement, that contains all the necessary information to solve the problem.

 The datasets contain a combined total of 10,404 rows, 37,536,847 tokens and 1,156 images.

+A study looking at the performance of 8 state of the art LLMs on a subset of this dataset can be found here: https://www.parsee.ai/en/blog/finrag-dataset-and-study/